jvberger2/random-repo-name/README.md

        * GitHub username 3: mwittwer1      name 3: Matthew Wittwer
        * GitHub username 4: luigman      name 4: Luis Guzman
    * When did you complete this exercise?
 10/23
-   * How long did it take your team to complete this exercise? about an hour
+   * How long did it take your team to complete this exercise? about an hour and a half

 ## Table of Contents